 Accrual period.
-An accrual period for any OID instrument issued before 1985 is each one-year period beginning on the date of the issue of the obligation and each anniversary thereafter, or the shorter period to maturity for the last accrual period.
+An accrual period for any OID instrument issued after July 1, 1982, and before 1985 is each one-year period beginning on the date of the issue of the obligation and each anniversary thereafter, or the shorter period to maturity for the last accrual period.
 Your tax year will usually overlap more than one accrual period.